Unfortunately advanced womb cancer can't usually be cured but there are a number of ways to control symptoms.

 - treat cancer that has caused a blocked bowel

-- remove or drain a waterlogged (hydronephrotic) kidney
+- drain a waterlogged (hydronephrotic) kidney

 You might have chemotherapy with the aim of slowing down the growth of cancer that has spread elsewhere in the body.
 It can also help to control the symptoms of advanced womb cancer.